JetBrains/Qodana/topics/inspection-profiles.md

 ### Configuration examples

+<link-summary>Here you can find several examples of profile configuration.</link-summary>

 Here you can find several examples of profile configuration.

 #### Exclude inspection

+<link-summary>Example of inspection exclude for the %php% linter.</link-summary>

 This lets you exclude the `PhpDeprecationInspection` inspection available in the [%php%](php.md) linter: